themperek/spicebind/README.md

 - PLLs, oscillators, and clock generation circuits
 - Power management units
 - Sensor interfaces and analog front-ends

-⚠️ **Note**: This is an early release.
-We welcome feedback and contributions from the community.

 ## How It Works